Sustainability indicators accordning to EPRA

 Third party assurance

 Fabege’s Sustainability Report has been subject to a limited assurance review by Deloitte AB as per ISAE 3000 in compliance with the GRI Standards.
 The Sustainability Report includes sustainability performance measures in accordance with EPRA: sBPR Performance Measures.
-See the Assurance Report on page 137.
+See the Auditor’s limited assurance review on page 141 in the Annual and Sustainability Report 2022.

 Boundaries – reporting on landlord and tenant consumption